GLP-1 and GLP-2 as a Promising Treatment for Obesity-Related Weight Loss: New Insights and Efficacy

 Administration and Dosage

-Once-Weekly Semaglutide Injection
+Once-Weekly GLP-1 and GLP-2 Injection

-Semaglutide is available as a once-weekly injection.
+GLP-1 and GLP-2 is available as a once-weekly injection.
 This is convenient as it reduces the number of doses we need to remember each week.
 It comes under different brand names, such as Ozempic and Wegovy.

 Dose Optimization and Titration